SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     | Userid | Password |
     |---|---|
     |`Administrator`|`welcome`|

+    You can ignore the browser warning about an unsafe connection.
+If you see this error, click on *Advanced* -> *Proceed to website*.

 1. If you see any existing entires in the Subaccount Dashboard table, please delete these as they are left over from a previous exercise